Why Is My Feet Swelling?

 Foot swelling can cause a variety of symptoms.
 Here are some of the most prevalent indications and symptoms of foot swelling:

-- Reduced range of motion: Foot edema may occasionally result in a reduced range of motion in the ankles and feet.
+- Reduced Range of Motion: Foot oedema can occasionally lead to reduced range of motion in the ankles and feet.
 This can make it difficult to freely flex or move the feet.

-- Difficulty fitting into shoes: Because of the swelling, it may be difficult to fit into conventional shoes or some forms of footwear.
+- Difficulty Fitting into Shoes: Because of swelling, it may be difficult to fit into conventional shoes or some other form of footwear.

 Tips for Reducing Foot Swelling